Update_on_start_of_o4_cover_v_jan_2023

 Everyone at LIGO, Virgo and KAGRA is eager to start detecting gravitational waves once again and sharing our discoveries with the world.

-For more detailed descriptions of what's expected in O4, please visit the LIGO Observing Plans page.
+For updated information on O4 plans, please visit the LIGO Observing Plans page.